The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Install Optimizely Agent

-How to install Optimizely Agent on Linux, macOS, Windows, Docker, and Kubernetes.
+How to install Optimizely Agent on Linux, macOS, Windows, Docker, Kubernetes, and AWS Elastic Beanstalk.

 Run Agent from source (Linux and macOS)